Email: [email protected]

 The technique of Vipassana is taught at ten-day residential seminars during which participants learn the basics of the method and practice sufficiently to experience its beneficial results.
 No previous experience is required.
 After reviewing the Code of Discipline for Vipassana seminars and checking the seminar schedule, you may apply for a seminar.

-10-day course for new and old students in norwegian and english: monday 31.juli to friday 11.august.
+10-day course for new and old students in norwegian and english: from Tuesday 26th of May to Saturday 6th of June.

-Registration is open. april at 21:00, the courses will be held at Mysuseterfjellstue, by the entrance to Rondane nasjonalpark, 14 km from Otta.
+The course will be held at Hornsjøvegen 1845, 2636 Øyer.
 To look at the course schedule choose Courses in the menu to the left.

 There also are numerous Centres in other parts of the world, you can check the international website at www.dhamma.org.